Buffalo Shrimp Sliders.

 These sliders are great for a fun dinner too.
 This recipe would serve our family of 4 for dinner, along with 1-2 sides.
 You’ll want to opt for a mild buffalo sauce if you’re serving this to kiddos, unless your kids can handle heat.

 We don’t have a favorite brand of buffalo sauce, so use whatever you like.
 Here’s the medium buffalo wing sauce we used: Moore’s Original Buffalo Wing Sauce.

 Here’s how to make these Buffalo Shrimp Sliders:

 Buffalo Shrimp Sliders

-- 1 teaspoon organic sunflower or canola oil or other mild cooking oil
+- 1 teaspoon sunflower or canola oil or other high heat cooking oil

 - 1 1/2 tablespoons buffalo sauce mild, medium or hot, your choice

-- 1 head organic celery, divided thinly slice 3-4 stalks for the sliders and then cut the rest into celery sticks for dipping in blue cheese
+- 1 head celery divided thinly slice 3-4 stalks for the sliders and then cut the rest into celery sticks for dipping in blue cheese

 - 2 ounces blue cheese crumbles

 - ground black pepper

 - Dry shrimp well with paper towels.